virgili0/Virgilio/Topics/teaching.md

 **By addressing one topic at a time**, you first aim for a theoretical understanding, then you put it into practice, and finally you evaluate yourself.
 If you feel confident you can proceed, otherwise you will iterate another round of the circle.

 Some advice:
-- The first time you address the topic X, first of all make sure you have **framed** X. In Sun Tzu this means knowing how your enemy's army is made up.
+- The first time you address the topic X, first of all, make sure you have **framed** X. In Sun Tzu this means knowing how your enemy's army is made up.
 You don't need to know in detail which men make up its ranks, but you need to have an overview of how many forces it has and how they are divided.
-In our case it means knowing **why** I'm learning this, **what prerequisites** it has, and **where it fits** in with the neighboring topics.
+In our case, it means knowing **why** I'm learning this, **what prerequisites** it has and **where it fits** in with the neighboring topics.
 Every Virgilio guide provides this kind of information, but it is important to spend time looking for it and understanding alternative points of view.

 - Each different iteration of the Magic Circle tries to change the resources you use to support learning.
 Virgilio's guides often provide more resources for the same topic, just to get more visions of the same concept.

 - The point just mentioned is fundamental.
 Knowledge is multifaceted, and there are many different ways of seeing or understanding almost everything.
-An incredible trick to fully know a topic or concept is to see it under as many different points of view as possible, see alternative interpretations, or alternative methods of visualization.
+An incredible trick to fully know a topic or concept is to see it under as many different points of view as possible, see alternative interpretations or alternative methods of visualization.
 It is very important to confront also those who claim that a certain concept is useless, harmful or outdated!
 For example, if I'm learning what a neural network is, it's also very useful to look for information like "when not to use a neural network".

 - For each topic, Google searches for visualizations of concepts, GIFs, videos, in short, any form of explanation that goes beyond words and code examples.

 - To make sure that you understand, in the Check phase, the most effective technique is generally to try to explain the concept.
 If you can, perhaps getting feedback from someone, you probably learned it.
 The teaching process works for a simple reason: to explain X, your brain must take X as an input, process it, make it its own, and then output it easily.
 The only way for this process to be successful is for your brain to be comfortable with X.

 - Don't persist too much on a subject, it's natural that after a while you lose interest and motivation (especially if they are difficult or advanced concepts).
 Relax with some simple new concepts, and maybe come back to this in a few days or weeks.
-The connections of our brain in fact take time to form and strengthen, do not stress it too much! :)
+The connections of our brain, in fact, take time to form and strengthen, do not stress it too much! :)

 **These are some of the best practices that are dictated partly by common sense, partly by what international research says and partly by the personal experiences of the author of this guide.**